When art changes the second time you look at it: questioning what you see

 It takes time and, in many cases, also a certain amount of the proverbial ‘going around in circles’ for a piece of work to be born from an idea.
 In Michael Kos’ case, if everything goes well, a ‘Round Thing’ will emerge from the process – it is this title (Runde Sache in German) that has been coined for one of the pieces in a series by this Austrian visual artist, which can be seen at the aforementioned exhibition at foryouandyourcustomers’ premises.

 Using a very wide range of materials, including metal and glass beads, Kos creates oversized buttons measuring up to 1.5 metres in diameter.
 ‘The concept is a very important starting point for what I do, but equally important is the selection of materials that I integrate into my creative process later – the entire process also has something to do with building images,’ he explained to interested onlookers at the opening event.
 The oversized buttons are, however, just one part of multiple works of arts and series that Kos has in store for visitors to the exhibition.
 Other work that he will be presenting includes a second series entitled Mappings, which will consist of folded maps that are no longer legible.
-The works of art allude to the increasing digitisation of our times and inventions such as navigation apps which have largely replaced maps, meaning that the latter are hardly used anymore.
+The works of art allude to the increasing digitalisation of our times and inventions such as navigation apps which have largely replaced maps, meaning that the latter are hardly used anymore.

 For once, art that you dont’t just look at